amirgamil/athena/README.md

 # Deploying
-You can run Athena on your local computer simple by cloning the repo, navigating to the main directory, and running
+You can run Athena on your local computer simply by cloning the repo, navigating to the main directory, and running
 ```
 go run pkg/athena/server.go
 ```